 And it's a revolution: because, like it or not, people often don't respect the rules or the promises.
 There are a lot of people who profit on the trust of others, serve their interests and fall short of their commitments: lawsuits?
 Warm panels, which often do not compensate for lost work or damage suffered.

 How is a DAO born?
 Essentially in two stages.

 Phase One: creation.

 As is done for traditional companies there is a "deed of incorporation".
-During this procedure, a code is stored on the blockchain that establishes the fundamentals of the organization, such as the rights of the participants, the prices, the mission, the actions.
+During this procedure, a code is stored on the blockchain that establishes the foundations of the organization, such as the rights of the participants, the prices, the mission, the actions.
 A minimum amount of capital to be raised to leave is then defined, and a time limit within which it must be raised.

 If the creation goal is not met during the creation phase, the DAO will not be created, and investors who have already sent money will get their funds back.
 This ensures that only vital and interesting DAOs move forward.

 Phase Two: raising capital.

 After creation, the capital raising process begins.
 Investors can buy shares in the form of tokens, which are usually bought with bitcoin or other cryptocurrencies.
 These shares (share tokens) are freely transferable and give investors the right to vote.
 Don't like that DAO anymore?
 Sell the shares and invest in a new project.